jprobinson/newshound/newshound/README.md

 5. Use MongoDB mapreduce to generate aggregated statistics about each news source

-This library is dependent upon the following Python modules:
+This library expects the following Python modules to be installed:

-numpy
+- numpy
-chardet
+- chardet
-imaplib
+- imaplib
-pymongo
+- pymongo
-requests
+- requests
-BeautifulSoup
+- BeautifulSoup